MichalElektro87/BloodXmas/README.md

 # Hello!

-## This game was created for LibGDX game jam 23.
+## This game was created for libGDX game jam 23.